 Simon & Schuster Interactive gave up on promising this game by any specific date quite some time ago, but

-from The Collective’s Richard Hare are any indication, it appears that Star Trek: Deep Space Nine — The Fallen may finally be coming to the Mac soon.
+if recent comments from The Collective’s Richard Hare are any indication, it appears that Star Trek: Deep Space Nine — The Fallen may finally be coming to the Mac soon.
 Hare said that the holdup was due to the lack of a Mac version of RAD Game Tools’ Miles Sound System library, which has since been released.

 Deimos Rising goes beta